TLC-1990/Milestone-3-Project/README.md

 * Mistakenly committed creds.json to GitHub early in development.
 Removed file and regenerated credentials to ensure security.
 * Mistakenly missed adding db.sqlite3 to .gitignore early in development.
 Removed file from GitHub and added to .gitignore to ensure security.
 Although the project uses PostgreSQL in production, this was important to maintain best practices.

+I will ensure to always double-check files before committing to GitHub in future projects to prevent similar issues.

 ## 8. Next Step Features

 Having a messaging option would have been helpful, so that customers could have their queries answered either by an AI chat service or, ideally, by a member of staff at the restaurant.